Serena was born in London and moved to Southwold in 1983. She graduated from Edinburgh College of Art in 1995.

-"My bedroom window suddenly overlooked the sea and the sand dunes, it was an incredible moment when I realised this was now my new home, I fell in love completely with my surroundings and this has never left me"
+"My bedroom window suddenly overlooked the sea and the sand dunes, it was an incredible moment when I realised this was now my new home, I fell in love completely with my surroundings and this love for Southwold has never left me"

-Serena's mother, Val was a potter and a chef so she was making and glazing her own ceramic tiles as a very young girl.
+Serena's mother, Val was a potter and a chef so Serena was making and glazing her own ceramic tiles as a very young girl.
 Her earliest memories are all happy memories based around clay and cake.
-Surrounded by a creative family, (Her father, Derek was a writer and her grandparents were both jewellers.) her love of drawing and painting was encouraged completely.
+Surrounded by a creative family, (Her father, Derek was a writer and her grandparents were both jewellers.) her love of drawing and painting was encouraged wholeheartedly.

-The garage was turned into her studio and she used big decorators brushes on her canvases which turned into her signature style of using broad brushstrokes and a love of vibrant colour.
-The garage had double doors that overlooked the marshes and the harbour so it was an amazing first studio.
+When they moved to Southwold the garage was turned into Serena's studio and she used some big decorators brushes she found in there, on her canvases which turned into her signature style of using broad brushstrokes and a love of vibrant colour.
+The garage had double doors that overlooked the marshes and the harbour..
 She gradually started to sell from her garage to local people and got her first commissions from here aged 15/16

 Serena credits her grandparents, who lived in Spain and her visits to Spain and the Mediterranean as having a huge influence on her paintings and her love of colour.
 She was and is still very inspired by the impressionists and fauvism movement of artists, who painted emotions not just what they saw and the fact they painted in glorious colour.